 A cone 03-02 clear medium-expansio glaze developed from Worthington Clear.

-Unlike it Worthington Clear predecessor, this does not become a bucket of jelly, does not crack on drying, does not go on unevenly or the wrong thickness, does not cloud up with boron blue or micro-bubbles when fired (because it has lower CaO) when used on the types of bodies discussed below.
-The major (this recipe, G2931K, was formulated to have the same chemistry as F but use frits instead).
+Unlike its Worthington Clear predecessor, this does not become a bucket of jelly, does not crack on drying, does not go on unevenly or the wrong thickness, does not cloud up with boron blue or micro-bubbles when fired (because it has lower CaO) when used on the types of bodies discussed below.
 It is crystal clear and super glassy at cone 03.

 Low fire bodies span a wide range of thermal expansions.
-While Worthington clear (an ancestor of this recipe) melts to a good clear, its thermal expansion was too far toward the low end of the range (it tended to shiver and fracture rather than craze).
+While Worthington clear (an ancestor of this recipe) melts to a good clear, its thermal expansion was too low.
 This recipe, G2931K, raises thermal expansion (by adding Na2O).
 The thermal expansion of Zero3 stoneware and porcelain are about the middle of the range, and they develop good glaze:glaze interfaces, so this recipe fits them well.

 Dipping ware in Zero3 Transparent is just so much easier than trying to paint on commercial, slow-drying clears.
-It produces a slurry with very nice suspension, fast drying and good application properties (if you tune it right).
-It naturally gels to a creamy consistency at around 1.53 specific gravity (in our circumstances).
-However it goes on too thick at that high a value, we have found the best all around performance at 1.43 with enough Epsom Salts to gel it back up to a creamy consistency (a few grams per gallon).
-Measure the SG by weighing (forget about fiddling with hydrometers).
-You will think it is too thin and watery, but it isn039;t.
-The Epsom salts will thicken it and make it thixotropic (which the 1.53 slurry was not).
-Use a little Darvan if you get it too thick.
+For us it naturally gels to a creamy consistency at around 1.53 specific gravity (in our circumstances).
+However it goes on too thick at that high a value, we have found the best all-around performance at 1.43 with enough Epsom Salts to gel it back up to a creamy thixotropic consistency (a few grams per gallon).

 Pay special attention to the drop-and-hold firing schedule, especially if your clay body is not fine-grained.
 Use 04DSDH as a model.